crypto-org-chain/testnets/README.md

 ## Testnet Status

+- _Nov 14, 2022 05:23:12 UTC_ - testnet-croeseid-5

+The testnet [`testnet-croeseid-5`](./testnet-croeseid-5) is redeployed with new genesis, `testnet-croeseid-4` will be still running in parallel.

 - _May 25, 2022 07:30:28 UTC_ - testnet-croeseid-5

 A new testnet [`testnet-croeseid-5`](./testnet-croeseid-5) is created, `testnet-croeseid-4` will be still running in parallel.